 NSC 358 • Neurobiology 3 Credits

-Nervous system of animals and humans from the sub cellular to organismic and behavioral levels.
+Nervous system of animals and humans from the subcellular to organismic and behavioral levels.
 Includes significant attention to the senses as well as mechanisms of neuronal communication, plasticity, and memory.

-Prerequisites: BIO 120/120D or two of the following: BIO 122/122D, BIO 124/BIO 124D, BIO 128/BIO 128D, NSC 130/130D.
-Corequisites: Registration in NSC 359 is required.
+Prerequisites: BIO 218 or both PSY 100 and NSC 130/NSC 130D.
+Corequisites: Concurrent registration in NSC 359 is required.
 Offered: Fall.
-Special Notes: Carries cross-credit in biology.
+Special Notes: This course carries cross-credit in biology.

 NSC 359 • Neurobiology Lab 1 Credit